zJairO/wfetch/README.md

 ![](https://repository-images.githubusercontent.com/428005882/372e59fc-61bb-4dcb-acfd-44151f830c16)

-wfetch is a Minimal Windows system information tool written in Python
+wfetch is a Minimal Windows system information tool written in Python (Only works on Windows)

 ## Installation

+First of all have python installed.

 ```bash
 pip install wfetch
 ```